Esri/coordinate-conversion-addin-dotnet/README.md

 #### Secondary: [Lyle](https://github.com/topowright)

-* Backup when the Owner is away
+* Backup when the owner is away

 ## Licensing